Jhana 8 logo with lotus leaf.

 First Jhana

 In the 1st Jhana, the meditator can experience a very strong, even overwhelming bliss.
-Many will claim to have reached Nibbana in this stage.
-The level of joy… bliss… rises exponentially, adding more and more when one thinks no more is possible.
-A truly ecstatic experience that can be reached by focusing on the breath without lapse, and then refocusing that concentration on the mind or a feeling in the body.
+Many will claim to have reached Nibbana at this stage.
+The level of joy and bliss rises exponentially, adding more and more when you think no more could be possible.

 During the 1st Jhana there is no awareness of input by the bodily senses like sight, sound, etc.